drupalsocialinitiative/social_auth_github/README.txt

 CONFIGURATION
 -------------

- * Add your Github project OAuth information in Configuration » User Authentication » Github.
+ * Add your GitHub project OAuth information in Configuration » User Authentication » GitHub.

- * Place a Social Auth Github block in Structure » Block Layout.
+ * Place a Social Auth Login block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.